denevell/Natch-Android/README.md

 1. I should see the x most recent thread titles
 2. I should see a loading screen while the threads are loaded
+3. I should be able to add a new thread (subject only atm)
+4. I should refresh the (plus loading) threads after an add